Ultrafast X-ray Spectroscopy of Intersystem Crossing in Hexafluoroacetylacetone: Chromophore Photophysics and Spectral Changes in the Face of Electron Withdrawing Groups: Results and Discussion

 Fig. \ref{fig:temporal_lineouts} illustrates the various time evolutions of the features in the experimental data.
 Each of these were fit with an exponential and a Gaussian error function to incorporate the instrument response function (IRF) of 80 fs.
 A global fitting routine was used to determine the fit with a single exponential for peaks 1-4.
-It was determined that the \ce{S1} state lifetime agaisnt this conversion is 1.6 $\pm$ 0.4 ps.
+It was determined that an exponential with a time constant of 1.6 $\pm$ 0.4 ps corresponds to the intersystem crossing from the \ce{S1} state to the \ce{T1} state.
 Somewhat surprisingly there is only a minor change in the rate of the intersystem crossing when compared to AcAc, where a \ce{S1} lifetime of 1.5 ps was measured.
 It should be noted that the features showing the clearest signal correspond to the central three carbon atoms.
 These central carbon atoms are part of the $\pi$ backbone, which extends to the two oxygen atoms.
 In the transient data there are no clear changes in the high energy carbon peaks that occur on the timescale of the intersystem crossing.
 This indicates that the CF\textsubscript{3} carbons do not play a large role in this conversion from \ce{S1} to \ce{T1}, which is mostly driven by the $\pi$ system composed of the central C atoms and the O atoms.
 This raises the question whether a hypothetical electron withdrawing or donating group attached to the central C\textsubscript{3} carbon atom would produce a significant change in the rate of intersystem crossing.
 This substitution could have a more significant effect on the conjugated $\pi$ system present on the acetylacetone backbone.

 Additional fitting for peaks 5-6 is shown in the supporting information; the fits of peaks 5 and 6 reinforce the rate constants determined by the fit performed for peaks 1-4 and support the two step kinetic model.
 There are also higher energy peaks that appear to correspond to processes faster than intersystem crossing, which are discussed further in the supporting information.